threelegs/newrelic-plugins/README.md

 *Another note: At present there are no [init.d](http://en.wikipedia.org/wiki/Init) scripts to start the New Relic Cassandra plugin at system startup.*

+Keep in mind that the plugin connects to your cassandra nodes using RMI, so check if you need to edit *cassandra-env.sh* and alter the rmi hostname configuration (may not be needed, it depends on your network)
+Look for this section:
+    # jmx: metrics and administration interface
+    #
+    # add this if you're having trouble connecting:
+    # JVM_OPTS="$JVM_OPTS -Djava.rmi.server.hostname=

 ## Keep this process running
 You can use services like these to manage this process.